endurodave/C_StateMachine/README.md

 <p>In 2000, I wrote an article entitled &quot;<em>State Machine Design in C++</em>&quot; for C/C++ Users Journal (R.I.P.).
 Interestingly, that old article is still available and (at the time of writing this article) the #1 hit on Google when searching for C++ state machine.
 The article was written over 15 years ago, but I continue to use the basic idea on numerous projects.
 It&#39;s compact, easy to understand and, in most cases, has just enough features to accomplish what I need.</p>

-<p>Sometimes C is the correct tool for the job.
+<p>Sometimes C is the right tool for the job.
 This article provides an alternate C language state machine implementation based on the ideas presented within the article &ldquo;<em>State Machine Design in C++</em>&rdquo;.
 The design is suitable for any platform, embedded or PC, with any C compiler.
 This state machine has the following features:</p>

 <ul>
 	<li><strong>C language</strong> &ndash; state machine written in C</li>